GioCura/FrontEndMentor-Product-Review-Card/README-solution.md

 - HTML5
 - CSS3
+- Mobile-first approach
+- (Updated 02/25/2023) BEM

 ### What I learned

-- I remembered to use html landmarks again, all thanks to Frontendmentor for reminding me. 😅

 - My experience at the beginning of this project was the same as the first one.
 It's just that I had to use a lot of nested elements here!

 - I divided each paragraph line into <span> elements the last time, which worked well to keep the alignment consistent even when resizing.
 I tried to do the same here, until I realized that the alignment changes in the desktop version!
-It's too messy to just lump all the text in one 'p' element, that is until I used br elements!
+It's too messy to just lump all the text in one <p> element, that is until I added <br> elements!

   To make the shift to the desktop version, all I had to do was display and hide certain <br> elements using media queries.

 - I initially settled on using srcset/sizes to make the image responsive, but it wasn't fluid.
 Since it's just one version, I just wrote the two images in the html and changed their 'display' states through media queries.

-  ***EDIT: Thanks to [@frank-tachi](https://www.frontendmentor.io/profile/frank-itachi), I updated this to use the 'picture' tag.
-This saves the code from having duplicate alt tags, and is a better basis for potential additional versions of the image.

-  One thing to note, using the picture tag did add a tiny padding at the bottom of the picture.
-I got it fixed by adding vertical-align: bottom to the img.

- - I also learned not to place nest p elements under button elements.
-Instead, I should opt for span.

 ### Continued development